virtual-labs/engineers-forum/ph4/services/experiment-life-cycle.md

 ### Pre-requisites

-Once the experiment is approved, the developer merges the testing branch to the main branch and creates a tag on the main branch.
+Once the experiment is approved, the developer merges the testing branch with the main branch and creates a tag on the main branch.
 The experiment is then ready for public availability.

 ### Process